kimreyesg/kimreyesg.github.io/phonons.md

 ### Evaluating the Stability

-To assess a system's stability, one generates phonon dispersion spectra by:
+To assess a system's stability, generates phonon dispersion spectra by:
 * Expanding the total energy as a second-order Taylor series around atomic equilibrium positions
 * Calculating forces produced by small atomic displacements (via finite differences or DFPT)
 * Constructing and diagonalizing the dynamical matrix to find eigenvalues (ω²) at each k-point.